Communicating the sum of sources over a network: Case of three sources and three terminals

 In the second step of our proof, we give edges and vertices in the graph $G$ certain labels depending on the combinatorial structure of $G$.
-This step can be viewed as a decomposition of the graph $G$ (both the vertex set and the edge set) into certain {\em class} sets which may be of interest beyond the context of this work.
-These classes will later play a major role in our analysis.
+This step can be viewed as a decomposition of the graph $G$ (both the vertex set and the edge set) into certain {\em class} sets that will play a major role in our analysis.
 The decomposition of $G$ is given in detail in Section~\ref{sec:dec}.

 Finally, in the third and final step of our proof, using the labeling above we perform a case analysis for the proof of Theorem~\ref{the:main}.
 Namely, based on the terminology set in Section~\ref{sec:dec}, we identify several scenarios, and prove Theorem~\ref{the:main} assuming they hold.
 As the different scenarios we consider will cover all possible ones, we will conclude our proof.
 Our detailed case analysis is given in Section~\ref{sec:case} and Section~\ref{sec:case_3}.